 R600 000 divided by four is R150 000.

 R150 000 is more than R125 000, so Patsy will inherit R150 000 and the 3 children will each inherit R150 000.

 If Mr Amos’ estate was worth R250 000, each parent will inherit R125 000.

-For example: Mr Amos died and was never married and had no children.
-His mother is still alive but his father has died 12 years ago.
-His father and mother had 4 children (i.o.w. the brothers and sisters of Mr Amos) and except for Mr Amos, who now died, the other 3 children are still alive.
+For example, Mr Amos died and was never married and had no children.
+His mother is still alive but his father died 12 years earlier.
+His father and mother had four children (i.o.w. the brothers and sisters of Mr Amos) and except for Mr Amos, who has died, the other 3 children are still alive.